ajoergensen/docker-nginx-libressl-modsecurity/README.md

 - **PGID**: Change the gid of the user running nginx
 - **CHOWN_WWWDIR**: Enable/disable the change of ownership of /var/www to $PUID:$PGID, defaults to TRUE.
 Note, if /var/www read only this variable will always be FALSE
 - **WORKER_PROCESSES**: Change the value of nginx worker_processes, defaults to auto.
+- **MODSEC_MODE**: Configure the ModSecurity rules engine.
+Values are On, Off, DetectionOnly.
+Default is DetectionOnly

 ## Other